WMJI: Majic 105.7

 By September 1990, the station adjusted the format to oldies, featuring much of the music made famous by Top 40 legends WHK and WIXY.
 WHK, which dropped the rock and roll format in the mid-1960s, had re-established itself as an oldies station in the 1980s, but had dropped that format by November 1988.
-Ironically, WIXY was the previous identity of former sister station WBBG, and held the same studio space that WIXY once did.
+Ironically, WIXY was the former identity of its previous sister station, WBBG, and held the same studio space that WIXY once did.
 In addition, much of WMJI's music library already consisted of former WIXY tapes and jingles.

 John Gorman, former program director of legendary Cleveland rock station WMMS, was brought in to redesign WMJI as a 100% rock oldies format, with no pop or dance hits.
 Under his guidance, the station immediately posted major ratings increases and became one of the top performing stations in Cleveland.
-Gorman also reunited with former WMMS artist and co-creator of the station's "Buzzard" mascot David Helton to create a new logo, featured on early print ads and billboards for WMJI.
-The "Majic 105.7" font was chosen by Gorman as a tribute to the 1967-era logo for Boston's WRKO (680 AM), which, under the direction of Program Director Mel Phillips, was an influence on Gorman's programming.
+Gorman also reunited with former WMMS artist and co-creator of the station's "Buzzard" mascot, David Helton, to create a new logo, which was featured in early print ads and billboards for WMJI.
+Gorman chose the "Majic 105.7" font as a tribute to the 1967-era logo for Boston's WRKO (680 AM), which, under the direction of Program Director Mel Phillips, was an influence on Gorman's programming.

-WMJI owner Legacy Broadcasting was later renamed OmniAmerica in 1994, and sold the station to Nationwide Communications in 1997.
+WMJI owner Legacy Broadcasting was later renamed OmniAmerica in 1994 and sold the station to Nationwide Communications in 1997.
 By then, WMJI had established consistent ratings dominance in the Cleveland market under Program Director Denny Sanders, a market veteran who replaced John Gorman.
 (Gorman relocated to CBS Radio in Detroit).
 WMJI was led by its highly rated morning show featuring Lanigan, Webster, and local comedian Jimmy Malone.
 Webster left the station amid a health scare in 1997, while the "Lanigan & Malone Show" remained intact until Lanigan's retirement on March 31, 2014.
 During the period when Lanigan and Malone hosted mornings, WMJI achieved the highest total weekly listenership of any Cleveland radio station in the decade of the 1990s, winning the National Association of Broadcasters "Large Market Station of the Year" honor in 1998.
 It later became the FM flagship station for Cleveland Browns football broadcasts from 1999 to 2001.